-One of Scribd's best features is the ability to embed any title into virtually any webpage or blog.
-You can embed your own documents or even books on Scribd that you just want people to know about!
+One of Scribd's best features is the ability to embed documents into virtually any webpage or blog.
+You can embed documents that you just want people to know about!
 When you embed a title on another web page, it'll appear inside our document viewer but on the webpage of your choosing.
 Anybody who visits the page can then either read the full title or the free preview, without needing to even visit Scribd.com!

 Important Note: Your website or blog host must support embedding content—using <iframe> tags—for you to be able to embed Scribd content.
 Many email clients don't permit this kind of embedding so we recommend you don't embed Scribd content in emails.

-Once you select 'Embed' from one of the options listed above, the Embed box will open.
+Once you select 'Embed', the Embed box will open.
 You'll see a preview of the embed title in the document viewer to the right.
 Adjust the dimensions of the embedded viewer and alter any other options you wish changed.
 Once everything looks perfect to you, copy the HTML code to embed the title.

-If you're embedding the document in a WordPress.com blog click the Wordpress tab to get the correct embed code to use instead of the regular HTML code.
+If you're embedding the document in a WordPress.com blog select the Wordpress format option to get the correct embed code to use instead of the regular HTML code.
 If you host your own Wordpress blog using the open-source software available at Wordpress.org, you may need to install a third-party plugin or use the HTML embed code.